pavliha/redux-load-middleware/README.md

 import { HttpError, AxiosError } from 'api'

 export const loginUserErrors = {
-  // any error can me accepted
   alertError: (): string | undefined => {
     // your error handling goes here
     return 'Something happened.
 Try again later'
   },
-  // you can return any data type string used here as an example
+  // any type of error can me accepted
   formError: (error: AxiosError): string | undefined => {
      // your data from api response for example 'This email already taken!' const message = error?.response?.message
-    if(message) return message
+    // you can return any data type string used here as an example if(message) return message
   }
 }